 Vermont Referral Agencies – Vermont's 12 referral agencies share a common commitment to the development and support of quality child care options for Vermont children and their families.
-There are 12 child care resource and referral agencies located throughout Vermont's 14 counties.
-Each of these agencies is a member of VACCRRA, Vermont's child care resource and referral network.
+These agencies are located throughout Vermont's 14 counties.

 Vermont Association for the Education of Young Children – VTAEYC is the state affiliate of the National Association for the Education of Young Children, the nation’s largest membership organization of early childhood professionals.
 Our nonprofit organization is dedicated to improving the quality of care and learning, improving the professional practice of early childhood professionals and building public understanding and support for high-quality early childhood programs.

 Vermont Autism Task Force – The mission of the Vermont Autism Task Force is to coordinate the efforts of interested parties who serve individuals with autism spectrum disorders and their families, and to promote the implementation of best practices throughout the state of Vermont.
 The Vermont Autism Task Force consists of professionals, parents and people with ASD from throughout Vermont.